EOEPCA/deployment-guide/docs/building-blocks/resource-discovery.md

     echo "$DEVICE" | jq -r '"Open \(.verification_uri_complete) and log in as a user in the resource-catalogue-admin group"'
     ```

-    Open the printed URL, log in as a user assigned to the `resource-catalogue-admin` group (for example the `eoepcauser` test user - see [Protected Transactional Catalogue](#protected-transactional-catalogue)), then exchange the device code for a token:
+    Open the printed URL, log in as a user assigned to the `resource-catalogue-admin` group (for example the `eoepcauser` test user - see [Protected Transactional Catalogue Endpoint](#protected-transactional-catalogue-endpoint)), then exchange the device code for a token:

     ```bash
     DEVICE_CODE=$(echo "$DEVICE" | jq -r '.device_code')